Elizabeth Niespolo: Early life and education

 Niespolo was a first generation college student when she started her studies at the university level and chose to pursue a path integrating science, the Earth, and human history.
 She earned her undergraduate degree, a Bachelor of Arts, with a double major from the University of California, Berkeley in Berkeley, California.
 One major she chose in the humanities, Classics, and one major she chose in the sciences, Astrophysics.

-During her undergraduate studies, Niespolo was drawn towards ancient history.
+During her undergraduate studies, she was drawn towards ancient history.
 Pursuing this initial inclination she worked for some archaeologists in the classics department to get a feel for what archaeology entailed.
 Part of this work included on-site field work in Greece where she found herself drawn to natural materials such as soils and fossils, their story, and how their stories were intertwined with the archaeological deposits.
 This interest morphed into realizations about natural resources and how things including drywall in houses and cell phone electrical circuits, chips, and battery components are partially made of earth materials requiring mining and quarrying to extract from the Earth and put into everyday use.
 She pursued additional field work in Italy where she worked on pottery from Pompeii and saw Mount Vesuvius, which piqued her interest in volcanoes and their interactions with human civilizations.
 This theme of human civilization interactions with natural processes became a theme in the course of her graduate studies.